rapidsai/cusignal/README.md

 As with the standard pytest tool, the user can use the `-v` and `-k` flags for verbose mode and to select a specifc benchmark to run.
 When intrepreting the output, we recommend comparing the _mean_ execution time reported.

+To minimize CLI cluster from benchmark results add `--benchmark-columns=LABELS`

 Parameter `--benchmark-gpu-disable` is to disable memory checks from Rapids GPU benchmark tool. https://github.com/rapidsai/benchmark
 Doing so speeds up benchmarking.

 If you wish to skip benchmarks of SciPy functions add `-m "not cpu"`

-Lastly, To minimize CLI cluster from benchmark results add `--benchmark-columns=LABELS`
+Lastly, benchmarks will be executed on local files.
+Therefore to test recent changes made to source, rebuild cuSignal.

 ### Example
 `pytest -k _upfirdn2d -m "not cpu" --benchmark-enable --benchmark-gpu-disable --benchmark-columns=mean`